 “The lack of access to healthcare combined with the lack of immunization, and severe malnutrition has also culminated in alarming rates of child mortality, with children at risk of acute respiratory tract infections and measles,” the experts say.

-earlier call by the Special Rapporteur on human rights and international sanctions, Idriss Jazairy, for the blockade of Yemen’s ports to be lifted.
+They echo an earlier call by the Special Rapporteur on human rights and international sanctions, Idriss Jazairy, for the blockade of Yemen’s ports to be lifted.

 The Republic of Yemen relies on imports for more than 90% of its staple food.
 The ongoing naval blockade, air strikes and fighting around ports, as well as financial complications triggered by the conflict have severely reduced such imports.
 Air strikes have also reportedly targeted local markets and lorries delivering food.